- The definition of waterfall marketing

-If you have a project that you intend to be shorter-term, then you’re better off using agile marketing over the waterfall process, as it’s not conducive to you getting your project done on time.
+If you have a project that you intend to be shorter-term, then you’re better off using agile marketing over the waterfall process.

-Also, if you’re the type of agency that shifts from one idea or project to another before necessarily completing the first one, you might want to refrain from the waterfall method as well.
+Also, if you’re the type of company that shifts from one idea or project to another before necessarily completing the first one, you might want to refrain from the waterfall method as well.

-It requires you to stay focused on Project A before attempting B, C, D, and even E.
+It requires you to stay focused on Project A before attempting B.

 If you’re a B2B or even a B2C marketing firm that deals with lengthy sales cycles, the waterfall methodology is a natural fit for your company.

 The way you must pass certain benchmarks or goals before moving on to the next is very reminiscent of the way your business already operates, making it easy to adjust to a new marketing strategy.
 Sizable projects that could put your company on the map deserve more time and planning — making the waterfall marketing method a clear winner here.

 You’ll quite appreciate the conciseness of every step in formulating a fantastic new project for your company.